thomcorah/dmu-multimedia/md/TECH2015-Module-Handbook.md

 Any content you produce for your website such as an audio interview will be marked primarily on its suitability for web deployment rather than its own production value.
 For example, a video that is stored at a much larger size than it is displayed at would be a no no. You have other modules where you are keenly assessed on the production value of your digital output.
 Speak to your tutor if you have any questions about this.

+You are expected to heavily comment your HTML, CSS, and JS code.
+These comments should show an understanding of how the code functions, and discuss any alternative approaches that were discounted.
+For the purposes of marking, these comments will be included in the mark for documentation.

-There are two main components to this coursework: the website itself and a portfolio of associated documentation.
+There are two main components to this coursework: the website itself and the documentation.
 The website attracts 60% of the mark for this coursework, and the documentation 40%.

 ### Documentation.

 **Weighting:** 40% of the coursework mark, broken down as follows.
-**Word Count:** 1300 words, plus appropriate screenshots.
+**Word Count:** 1000 words, plus appropriate screenshots.

 Your documentation should consist of the following components.
+The Overview of Designs and Evaluation should be submitted as a single document through Turnitin.
+Your production notes will be included as comments in your website code.

 #### Overview of Designs